Netherlands in World War II: Holocaust aftermath

+Territorial changes

+The Dutch government initially developed plans to annex part of Germany (the Bakker-Schut Plan), which would substantially increase the country's land area.
+The German population would be expelled or "Dutchified".
+The plan was dropped after an Allied refusal.
+Two small villages were added to the Netherlands in 1949 and returned in 1963.
+One successfully-implemented plan was Operation Black Tulip, the deportation of all holders of German passports from the Netherlands, numbering several thousand.

 The end of the war also meant the final loss of the Dutch East Indies.
-After the surrender of the Japanese in the Dutch East Indies, Indonesian nationalists fought a four-year war of independence against Dutch and at first British Commonwealth forces, which eventually led to the Dutch recognition of the independence of Indonesia.
+After the surrender of the Japanese in the Dutch East Indies, Indonesian nationalists fought a four-year war of independence against Dutch and at first British Commonwealth forces, which eventually led to the Dutch recognition of the independence of Indonesia under pressure of the United States.
 Many Dutch and Indonesians then emigrated or returned to the Netherlands.